Login

 I am the third generation of a family dedicated to the production of tea, winner of the national award Entrepreneur Woman of the Cusco Region 2017, and part of several networks of entrepreneurs.

-I like the countryside and all that it produces.
-I have been receiving tourists from all over the world for 13 years now and I am very happy to share my knowledge with everyone.
+The countryside and all that it produces is my sacred place.
+I have been receiving tourists from all over the world for 14 years now and I am very happy to share my knowledge with everyone.

-In 2019, I started working with RESPONS because I have always valued companies that share the same philosophy of life and of contribution to native communities, that value the work of farm-families and that besides offering quality in their services also have a social commitment.
+In 2019, I started working with Impactful Travel (formerly known as RESPONSible Travel Peru) because I have always valued companies that share the same philosophy of life and of contribution to native communities, that value the work of farm-families and that besides offering quality in their services also have a social commitment.

 Map